 Vasilis constantly took pictures.
 I’ve known him for two days now.
-You are an interesting man and I would like to buy you a coffee, he said, before he knew about the exhibition and who I was, suddenly stopping me on the stone alley on my very first morning in Călarli.
-Something had made him understand that, although I was a foreigner, I also belonged.
+‘You are an interesting man and I would like to buy you a coffee’, he said, before he knew about the exhibition or who I was, suddenly stopping me in a stone alley on my very first morning in Călarli.
+Something made him understand that, although I was a foreigner, I somehow also belonged.
 He’s retired, has travelled a lot and used to work as an economist.
 He is well-off and lives in Athens.
-He wasn’t born in the village, he first came to Călarli when he was 14, to his grandparents.
-It was then that he learnt Aromanian and fell in love with the place.
-He comes only once a year, for communion from the local church.
-But it is also, he says, because Călarli is the only place in Greece where you can see seven mountains at once while you drink your coffee in the tavern at the village entrance.
+He wasn’t born in the village; he first came to Călarli when he was 14, visiting his grandparents.
+It was then that he learned Aromanian and fell in love with the place.
+He comes only once a year, for communion at the local church.
+But it is also, he says, because Călarli is the only place in Greece where you can see seven mountains at once while you drink your coffee at the tavern by the entrance to the village.

 One of the shepherds stood by for half an hour, watching the drone photograph the village.
 Eventually he called me over and said simply that the photo was not framed properly − I should set it horizontally, not vertically, in contrast to the others, so that his houses (he has several, side by side) would appear straight.
 Then he began, also in Aromanian, to talk about everything that could be seen from above.
 Then he asked for detailed explanations about the other images on display.
 In a short time, he had become a guide and curator, able to explain anything to any visitor.
 I was no longer needed.
 His son is the owner of the square’s café, a pleasant young man.
 We talk, in a way − he only speaks Greek.
 He took pictures of the exhibition with his mobile phone and uploaded them to the café’s Facebook page, where it was widely distributed among the Facebook groups of the Greek Vlachs.